adamw1221/CS495-Lab-Inventory-Group-F/plan.md

     3. Now you are good to make changes to code and commit them:
         1. See Sections 5 and 6

-        2.git add .   (to stage all files that you’ve modified)
+        2. git add .   (to stage all files that you’ve modified)

     4. When ready to locally “save” those changes use: **git commit -m " code for this checkpoint"**